Local Weak Limits of Laplace Eigenfunctions: Introduction

 Local measures and local weak limits are quite technical to introduce, and we defer their precise definition to the next section.
 However, the idea behind is rather simple.
-A solution to $-\Delta \phi_n = \lambda_n^2 \phi_n$, when rescaled to a ball $B(x_0, R h_n)$, will resemble an element of $FP(d)$.
-The local measure associated to $\phi_n$ will somehow "count how many times we will resemble a given element of $FP(d)$ when varying the point $x_0$ in $U$".
+A solution to the equation $-h_n^2\Delta \phi_n = \phi_n$, when rescaled to a ball $B(x_0, R h_n)$, will resemble\footnote{In general, it will not be equal to an element of $FP$.
+Indeed, if this were the case, the solution could be continued as an analytic function on all of $\R^d$.} an element of $FP$.
+The local measure associated to $\phi_n$ will somehow ``count how many times we will resemble a given element of $FP$ when varying the point $x_0$ in $U$".
 The notion of local weak convergence we introduce here was inspired by local weak convergence of graphs, also known as Benjamini-Schramm convergence (\cite{benjamini2011recurrence}).

 Local weak convergence of eigenfunctions allows us to give a rigorous statement of Berry's conjecture about Laplace eigenfunctions in chaotic billiards.
 We refer the reader to \cite{chernov2006chaotic} for the definition and examples of chaotic billiards.
-Note that, on random regular graphs, a weak version of Berry's conjecture was proven in \cite{backhausz2016almost}.
+Our approach could also be used to formulate Berry's conjecture on manifolds whose geodesic flow is Anosov (for instance, on manifolds of negative curvature).
+However, on manifolds, local weak limits will in general depend on a choice of a local orthonormal frame; these issues will be pursued elsewhere.
+Note that, on random regular graphs, a weak version of Berry's conjecture was proven in \cite{backhausz2019almost}.